mmlt/environment-operator/README.md

 ## Constrain changes

-The envop can be contrained in the changes it can make.
+The envop can be constrained in the changes it can make.

 With `--allowed-steps` the list of steps is specified that can be run.

 In the Environment `budget`s can be specified.
 These are limits on the maximum number of resources that can be added, changed or deleted by the Infra step.
 Setting all to 0 has the same effect as not having `Infra` in the list of allowed-steps; no Infra changes can be made.

-Finally the environment.yaml can specify a schedule.
+Finally, the environment.yaml can specify a schedule.
 This is a time period in which steps are allowed to run.

 ## Environment Custom Resource